 To access this feature, go to: Settings > General > Accessibility > Guided Access.

 You’ll notice that Guided Access offers other types of configurations, such as disabling certain commands or areas of your screen.
 It’s up to you to decide what you’d like to lock your kids out of.

 Samsung’s Kids Mode, which is available in the Play Store (where you buy apps for Android phones and tablets), allows you to set limits on how your device is used and decide which content your children can access.
 Obviously, the user can’t exit this mode without your PIN.

 Play Store actually has many applications that provide parental control.
 Note that free applications sometimes play ads or prompt you to pay for the “premium” version.
 Take the time to test the app before passing it over to your son or daughter.

 One thing is for sure: if you give an Android phone or tablet to your child, make sure you restrict downloads in Play Store to age-appropriate content.

 You can do this by going to: Play Store: Menu > Settings > Parental control.

 When you activate Parental control, you will have to create a PIN and select the right classification level for games and apps.

 Google has also just released FAMILY LINK, a new app that helps you analyze and supervise device usage.
-But the problem is that it’s not available in Canada yet.
-But keep an eye out for it, as it looks promising for restricting access and analyzing use.

 How much time does your child spend in front of the screen?